simonw/datasette-remote-metadata/README.md

 - `"url"` - the URL to retrieve remote metadata from.
 Can link to a JSON or a YAML file.
 - `"ttl"` - integer value in secords: how frequently should the script check for fresh metadata.
 Defaults to 30 seconds.
 - `"headers"` - a dictionary of additional request headers to send.
+- `"cachebust"` - if true, a random `?0.29508` value will be added to the query string of the remote metadata to bust any intermediary caches.

-This example `metadata.json` configuration refreshes every 10 seconds and sends an `Authorization: Bearer xyz` header with the request:
+This example `metadata.json` configuration refreshes every 10 seconds, uses cache busting and sends an `Authorization: Bearer xyz` header with the request:

 ```json
 {